abcxyz/guardian/README.md

 ensure the latest changes are always merged.

 - [x] Require a pull request before merging
-- [x] Require approvals, minimum 1, suggested 2
+  - [x] Required approvals: minimum 1, suggested 2
   - [x] Require review from Code Owners
+  - [x] Require conversation resolution before merging
 - [x] Require status checks to pass before merging
   - [x] Require branches to be up to date before merging
   - After you create your first PR, make sure you require the `plan_success` job status check, this is required to ensure the `Require branches to be up to date before merging` is enforced.
-- [x] Require conversation resolution before merging
 - [x] Require signed commits (optional)
 - [x] Require linear history